 Hybrid beard styles represent the fourth branch of the beard family tree and can encompass just about anything.
 It’s safe to say that they’re usually cool, bold looks that aren’t that common (but still work), such as a walrus mustache plus stubble (a.k.a. beardstache).

 Another popular hybrid style is the Scruffy Goat, which picks up where the goatee left off during its glory days in the 1990s while taking it to a different level.
 It’s a big mustache and goatee as in the circle beard, but while adding a week’s worth of beard growth on your cheeks.

 There are many styles to choose from for men looking to rock an Arabic Beard.
 The standard version is a true hybrid, as it includes sideburns that extend to the chin, a trimmed-down mustache that grows to just beyond the corners of the mouth, and a soul patch that begins just below the upper lip and looks like an inverted triangle.
 It’s similar to the Whaler or Amish beard except that it includes a mustache.

-We can’t emphasize the importance of choosing a facial hair style that fits your genetics and the hand that you were dealt regarding facial hair.
+We can’t emphasize the importance of choosing a facial hair style that fits your genetics and the hand that you were dealt in your DNA.
 Some men can grow full beards with no problem, some can rock impressive sideburns, while others can sport a mustache that raises the roof on the Wow!
 Factor.